SrdjanCoric/pedac/light_pedac.md

 =begin
 input: string
 output: string (not the same object)
 rules: every palindrome in the string needs to be upcased.
-(Reminder: palindrome is a word that reads the same forwards and backwards)
+(Reminder: palindrome is a word that reads the same forwards and backwards).
+Treat palindrome words case sensitive ("Dad" is not a palindrome, but "dad" is.)
 =end
 ```